Gokul018/fraud-detection-in-bank-credit-cards/README.md

-# fraud-detection-in-bank-credit-cards
+# Fraud-detection-in-bank-credit-cards

-To run this make sure these modules are present
+## To run this make sure these modules are present

 1)Pandas